gtap-dev/php/README.md

 ### 4.3 Properties and Constants

-Visibility MUST be declared on all properties.
+Visibility must be declared on all properties.

-Visibility MUST be declared on all constants if your project PHP minimum version supports constant visibilities (PHP 7.1 or later).
+Visibility must be declared on all constants if your project PHP minimum version supports constant visibilities (PHP 7.1 or later).

-The `var` keyword MUST NOT be used to declare a property.
+The `var` keyword must not be used to declare a property.

-There MUST NOT be more than one property declared per statement.
+There must not be more than one property declared per statement.

-Property names MUST NOT be prefixed with a single underscore to indicate protected or private visibility.
+Property names must not be prefixed with a single underscore to indicate protected or private visibility.
 That is, an underscore prefix explicitly has no meaning.

-There MUST be a space between type declaration and property name.
+There must be a space between type declaration and property name.

 A property declaration looks like the following: